Azure/azure-functions-dotnet-worker/README.md

 # Azure Functions .NET Worker

 Welcome to the Azure Functions .NET Worker Repository.
-Since 2020, Azure functions introduced an **Isolated worker Model**, running as an isolated language worker that is separate from the Azure Functions host runtime.
-This allows you to have full control over your application's dependencies, easily incorperate Dependency Injection as well as other advanced .NET features such as middleware.
+Since 2020, Azure Functions introduced an **Isolated Worker Model**, running as an isolated language worker that is separate from the Azure Function runtime.
+This allows you to have full control over your application's dependencies, easily incorporate Dependency Injection as well as other advanced .NET features such as middleware.

 A .NET Isolated worker process function works different than a .NET in-process function .
 For .NET Isolated, you build an executable that imports the .NET Isolated language worker as a NuGet package.
 Your app includes a [`Program.cs`](samples/FunctionApp/Program.cs) that starts the worker.